TACC-Cloud/agave-cli/README.md

 ### Bash completion (beta)

-To enable bash completion on all CLI commands, source the included `bin/agavecli-completion.bash` script from your shell init script.
+The CLI come with optional bash completion support.
+When enabled it will complete resource ids, search fields, search operators, usernames, etc across the CLI.
+To enable bash completion on all CLI commands, source the included `completion/agave-cli` script from your shell init script.

 ```
-echo "source \"\$(which agavecli-completion.bash)\"" >> .bashrc
+echo "source \"\$(dirname \$(dirname \$(which tenants-init)))/completion/agave-cli\"" >> .bashrc
 ```

 You may also enabled it as needed by sourcing the file directly.

 ```
-source "$(which agavecli-completion.bash)"
+source "$(dirname $(dirname $(which tenants-init)))/completion/agave-cli"
 ```

+More information on configuring bash completion behavior is provided in the `completion/README.md` file.